 St. Thomas offers All-You-Care-To-Eat Dining on campus to allow students to enjoy visits to the George Martin Dining Hall to the fullest.
-The Freedom meal plan means that once you have swiped yourself into the dining hall with you student ID/ meal card, you are able to enjoy as much or as little food as you wish without worrying about the costs of individual items.
+The Freedom meal plan means that once you have entered the dining hall with your student ID/meal card, you are able to enjoy as much or as little food as you wish without worrying about the costs of individual items.